 Due to its technology-reliant nature, automated marketing also has the capacity and capabilities to help businesses expand omnichannel.
 By expanding marketing efforts to multiple channels, businesses can expect to see as much as a 90% higher customer retention rate over single-channel marketing platforms.

-These capabilities make the use of a marketing automation system in eCommerce is suitable for both B2B and B2C businesses alike.
+These capabilities make the use of an internet marketing automation system in eCommerce is suitable for both B2B and B2C businesses alike.

 Opt for Unified Platforms